Canada window tint laws are different in each province, and this article provides all relevant information about window tinting laws in Manitoba.

 - Front side windows: Must have over 50% VLT (blocks less than 50% of total light).

-In Manitoba you are allowed to tint only the top portion of the windshield up to 12.7 centimeters, exactly 5 inches.
+Windshield tint in Manitoba is permitted only on the top portion of the windshield up to 12.7 centimeters, exactly 5 inches.
 If the tint is in a uniform shade (same darkness over the whole 5″ area) the tint may not block more than 75% of light.
-In case of a gradual gradient light transmission may not be reduced below 5% in top 64mm, and 25% in the area between 64mm and 127mm from the top of the windshield.
+In case of a gradual gradient, light transmission may not be reduced below 5% in top 64mm, and 25% in the area between 64mm and 127mm from the top of the windshield.

 Manitoba window tint laws also permit a 5% variance when testing windows with a light transmission meter device.